-Facilities Services is responsible for the management of all utilities - electric, natural gas, steam, and water - for the Frost, Medical Center, and Downtown campuses.
+Facilities Services is responsible for the management of all utilities - electric, natural gas, steam, and water - for the North, South, and Downtown campuses.

 Spring 2014 saw Facilities Services' Strategic Action Team, Energy and Utilities Strategies, finalize reduction goals for energy and water consumption on campus.
 To meet these goals, Facilities Services is actively implementing sustainable energy and water practices.
 For more information about what Facilities Services is doing and what you can do to help, click on the following links: